HealthHero/humanapi/README.md

 Lastly, as a common rule, I've identified a pattern in humanapis.
 - If the method name is plural, it will give you multiple measurements when calling it.
 In addition, you can ask for a summary: true, for a group of value in a specific date: "DATE" or for a single known measurement id: "measurement_id"
-- If the method name is singular, it will give you a single avg value for what you asked.
-In addition, you can ask for all readings: true and for all readings => true in a specific date: "DATE".

 ## Common errors and troubleshooting